Skip to main content

 For that reason, stem cell therapy usually requires a much more detailed discussion about what is being used, how it is being collected, and whether it is clinically appropriate for your situation.

-PRP vs Stem Cell Therapy: What Is the Main Difference?
+PRP vs Stem Cell Therapy: Key Differences Explained

 The biggest difference comes down to what each treatment is designed to do.